dermotduffy/frigate-hass-card/docs/usage/casting.md

     enabled: true
 ```

-Clicking this button will allow you to choose a Chromecast device to cast the camera stream to, or the clip that is currently playing.
+Clicking this button will allow you to choose a Google Cast device to cast the camera stream to, or the clip that is currently playing.

 There are two different casting methods for cameras: `standard` and `dashboard` (see below).